[Part 1 HERE]

 So much attention to detail

-When you visit Annandale, admire all the doors [even the toilet ones], the cake display in the cafe, the barley metal work, the woodwork, the front entrance gate, the flip-top bins made from old casks, the visitors centre car park infrastructure, even the choice of independent whiskies sold in shop.
-Not your run-of-the-mill ‘easy pleasers’, no – obscure/choice, single cask (DL mainly) bottlings from Inchgower, Ben Nevis, Fettercairn and Auchentoshan – where I’m off too next.
+When you visit Annandale, admire all the doors [including the toilets], the cake display in the cafe, the barley metal work, the woodwork [handrails for example], the front entrance gate, the flip-top bins made from old casks, the visitors centre car park infrastructure, even the choice of independent whiskies sold in shop – obscure/choice, single cask (DL mainly) bottlings from Inchgower, Ben Nevis, Fettercairn and Auchentoshan – where I’m off too next.